We encourage and are here to assist as many residents who are eligible to apply for citizenship.

 CARECEN’s citizenship services include free legal assistance, citizenship classes, and community workshops.
-To get a free phone consultation or appointment, contact our citizenship hotline at 213-814-5248.
+To get a free phone consultation contact our citizenship hotline at 213-814-5248.
 Please leave a voice message, if no one answers.

 CARECEN does not charge for consultations, citizenship application preparation, or classes.
 Take advantage today and protect yourself through citizenship.
 CARECEN's citizenship legal services are FREE of charge!

 - Eligibility Consultations